harmonydata/harmonydata.github.io/content/en/landing_topics/harmony-a-free-ai-tool-to-merge-cohort-studies.md

 ## Harmony: A Free AI Tool to Merge Cohort Studies

-Harmony is a software that uses natural language processing and generative AI models to assist psychologists in harmonizing questionnaire items.
+Harmony is a software that uses natural language processing and generative AI models to assist psychologists in [harmonising questionnaire items](/item-harmonisation/).
 Whether researchers are merging items from different questionnaires or comparing instruments in longitudinal studies, Harmony can efficiently analyze and match items in multiple languages.

 {{< card heading="Try Harmony" copy=" Harmony: A Free AI Tool to Merge Cohort Studies " url="https://harmonydata.ac.uk/app" >}}
 {{< youtube cEZppTBj1NI >}}

-One of the main challenges for psychologists and social scientists is the time-consuming and subjective process of harmonization.
+One of the main challenges for psychologists and social scientists is the time-consuming and subjective process of harmonisation.
 Going through long PDFs of questionnaires and manually transferring items into Excel can be tedious and prone to errors.
 Harmony offers a solution by automating this process and providing accurate and consistent results.

 * [Validation and Harmonisation of Physical Activity Scale for the Elderly (PASE)](/harmonisation-validation/physical-activity-scale-for-the-elderly-pase)
 * [CES-D vs Beck Anxiety Inventory](/ces-d-vs-beck-anxiety-inventory)